 11. Explore Ancient Historical Sites

 The landscape of the Beacons was carved by ice millennia ago.
 However, the park has also been home to people for thousands of years.
-Evidence of the Brecon Beacons ancient history can be seen at several sites around the park.
+Evidence of Bannau Brycheiniog ancient history can be seen at several sites around the park.

 The Beacons is home to several standing stones, the most impressive of which is Maen Llia.
 This mighty sandstone block near Ystradfellte stands at 3.7m in height and likely acted as a territorial marker.